docker/docs/get-started/publish-your-own-image.md

 Before you publish your image, you'll need an image to publish.
 For this guide, you'll use the `welcome-to-docker` image.

-To get the image, use Docker Desktop to search for the `welcome-to-docker` image, and then select **Pull**
+To get the image, use Docker Desktop to search for the `welcome-to-docker` image, and then select **Pull**.

 ![Pulling the welcome-to-docker image](images/getting-started-pull.gif){:width="500px"}